 Last week I had this major craving for açaí smoothie bowls that needed to be addressed.

 Unfortunately it happened during the peak of the evening rush hour and to get to my favorite juice bar, I would need to make a detour from my usual path home and crawl for an additional half hour in a bumper-to-bumper traffic jam.

 Guess what?
 I did just that.
 And I’m one among millions of others who would go out of our way just to get that kind of craving fixed — rain or shine.

-What I’m really trying to say is, a member program like that is simple — but effective.
+What I’m really trying to say is, a membership program like that is simple — but effective.

 A 2016 study revealed that 76.82% of women and 73.84% of men are likely to shop with a brand that has a loyalty program.

 But according to a survey conducted by the International Institute for Analytics (IIA) commissioned by SAS, only 16% of businesses believe they have a highly effective loyalty program.

 Loyalty programs are a win-win for both the customer and the business owner.
 Once done right, you’ll be able to gather a large pool of loyal customers that will continue to patronize your business because they constantly feel valued.